fb55/htmlparser2/README.md

 	]`

 ###Option: verbose
 Indicates whether to include extra information on each node in the DOM.
-This information consists of the "raw" attribute (original, unparsed text found between "&lt;" and ">") and the "data" attribute on "tag", "script", and "comment" nodes.
+This information consists of the "raw" attribute (original, unparsed text found between "<" and ">") and the "data" attribute on "tag", "script", and "comment" nodes.
 The default value is "true".

 ####Example: true
 The following HTML:
-	`&lt;a href="test.html">xxx&lt;/a>`
+	`<a href="test.html">xxx</a>`
 becomes:
 	`[ { raw: 'a href="test.html"'
 	  , data: 'a href="test.html"'